siriusphp/filtration/docs/filters.md

 Options:

-- precision: number of digits that the filtered value will have.
+- `precision`: number of digits that the filtered value will have.
 Default: 2

 ## Integer